 The United States has a long history behind its numerous federal holidays.
-As of June 2021, there are currently twelve federal holidays.
-Eleven holidays are celebrated annually, while one (Inauguration Day) is celebrated every four years.
+As of June 2022, there are currently twelve federal holidays.
+Americans celebrate eleven holidays annually, while DC residents enjoy another (Inauguration Day) every four years.

 Contrary to popular belief, official federal holidays have not existed since the beginning of the United States.
-In fact, the first official federal holidays were not enacted until 1870 when the first four holidays were formally recognized into law.
+In fact, the first official federal holidays were not enacted until 1870 when Congress formally recognized the first four holidays into law.

-Since then another eight holidays have been added, along with various legislation changing official dates for the holidays to be celebrated.
+Since then Congress added another eight holidays, along with various legislation changing official dates for the holidays celebrations.

 These holidays have been created for a variety of reasons.
 Some are to commemorate important national dates and events.
 Others are to celebrate individual people or moments ingrained in the national psyche.